 Hjørring is one of the oldest towns in Denmark.
-Despite being located in an area with a small population, there are many things to do, and every year Hjørring hosts a couple of special events.
+Despite being located in a sparsely populated area, there are many things to do, and every year Hjørring hosts a couple of special events.

-If you’re thinking about going to Hjørring, it’s nice to be well prepared.
-This guide will educate you on where to stay, what to do, and when you should come – along with various facts about the town and its rich history.
+If you’re thinking about going to Hjørring, it’s nice to be well-prepared.
+This guide will educate you on where to stay, what to do, and when you should come – along with various facts about the town and its history.

 Facts about Hjørring

-Hjørring is located in Vendsyssel, a relatively large area, although thinly populated.
-With around 26,000 inhabitants, Hjørring is the largest town in the area.
+Hjørring is located in Vendsyssel, a relatively large area, although not strongly populated.
+With around 26,000 inhabitants, Hjørring is the largest town in the Vendsyssel area.

 The first historical mention of Hjørring is believed to be from the mid-1100s.
 However, the town is likely older than that.
 In the year 1243, it gained privileges as a market town.

-Hjørring is one of the more hilly towns in Denmark, and at several locations you will notice old monuments.
-The center is considered to be Springvandspladsen, the square where Østergade, Strømgade and Jernbanegade – three important streets – meet each other. Østergade and Strømgade are pedestrian streets where cars are not allowed – this creates a nice center for shopping and entertainment.
+Hjørring is one of the hilliest towns in Denmark.
+At several locations, you will notice old monuments.
+The center is considered to be Springvandspladsen (Fountain Square) – the square where Østergade, Strømgade and Jernbanegade – three important streets – meet each other. Østergade and Strømgade are pedestrian streets where cars are not allowed – this creates a nice area for shopping and entertainment.

 In the outer parts of the town, there are several schools, a large hospital, and many residential areas.
 Hjørring has some nice parks – Svanelunden and Christiansgave are the main ones.
-The train station connects Hjørring to Aalborg and Aarhus in the south, Hirtshals in the north and Frederikshavn in the west.
-In the bus terminal, located right next to the train station, you can find departures to most other towns in Northern Denmark.
+The train station connects Hjørring with Aalborg and Aarhus to the south, Hirtshals to the north, and Frederikshavn to the west.
+At the bus terminal, located right next to the train station, you can find connections to most other towns in Northern Denmark.

 Where to stay in Hjørring